 This is a city where you can eat $2 tacos on one corner and a Michelin-starred meal on the next.
 It has some of the sleekest modern homes in America, a movie theater shaped like a Chinese palace, and a concert hall designed by Frank Gehry.

-Go rollerblading in Venice Beach, hiking in Runyon Canyon, or practice Pilates at one of the dozens of high-end studios all around town.
+Go rollerblading in Venice Beach, hike in Runyon Canyon, or practice Pilates at one of the dozens of high-end studios all around town.
 Los Angeles is a playground for the rich, the famous, and literally everyone else, but despite all of this, there are still plenty of free things to do and an endless supply of people-watching opportunities.

 Accommodation: Where to Stay in Los Angeles: Best Areas & Hotels